Tony Marston's Blog About software development, PHP and OOP

 I looked for the source of this horrendous decision and found it in PHP RFC: Deprecate passing null to non-nullable arguments of internal functions:

 Internal functions (defined by PHP or PHP extensions) currently silently accept null values for non-nullable arguments in coercive typing mode.
+This is contrary to the behavior of user-defined functions, which only accept null for nullable arguments.
+This RFC aims to resolve this inconsistency.

 Converting to string